-Developments surrounding Brett Murray's painting “The Spear” depicting President Jacob Zuma made it into the international media, including The UK Guardian and the Huffington Post's websites, today.
+Developments surrounding Brett Murray's painting “The Spear” depicting President Jacob Zuma made it into the international media, including The UK Guardian and the Huffington Post's websites, on Friday.

 “The Spear saga has pushed all the buttons that inflame emotions and headlines in South Africa's national discourse,” it reads.

 Big Think asked: “Could someone die over this painting?

 “Art isn't usually a life or death matter, but the controversy over South African artist Brett Murray's The Spear might end in bloodshed,” the story went.

 The Huffington Post described advocate Gcina Malindi's breakdown in the High Court in Johannesburg, as he defended Zuma and the ANC's argument that images of the painting should be banned.

 “Malindi, who is black, said that many blacks still lived in poverty after the end of apartheid in 1994.
 He then sobbed.
 His colleagues rushed to put their arms around his shoulders,” reads their report from the Associated Press.

 “The painting has pitched culture and tradition against constitutional rights.
 It has polarised a nation...” reads an article on www.cnn.com.

 Describing the protesting crowd outside the High Court in Johannesburg, the packed courtroom, Malindi's breakdown, and the postponement to a date to be decided, their reporter wrote: “It was not to be a cut-and-dried case.”

 The Al Jazeera website told the story mostly through posts of other people's tweets from inside and outside the court on Thursday.